Five-dimensional Supergravity in N = 1/2 Superspace: Introduction

 \section{Introduction}

-Five-dimensional, $N=1$ supergravity is a theory described in components by a frame $e_{\bm m}{}^{\bm a}(x)$, a gravitino $\psi_{\bm m}^{\bm \alpha}(x)$, and a graviphoton $A_{\bm m}(x)$ needed to match the bosonic degrees of freedom to the four fermionic degrees of freedom on-shell \cite{Cremmer:1980gs, Chamseddine:1980sp}.
+Five-dimensional, $N=1$ supergravity is a theory described in components by a frame $e_{\bm m}{}^{\bm a}(x)$, a gravitino $\psi_{\bm m}(x)$, and a graviphoton $A_{\bm m}(x)$ needed to match the bosonic degrees of freedom to the four fermionic degrees of freedom on-shell \cite{Cremmer:1980gs, Chamseddine:1980sp}.
 They are permuted by local supersymmetry, but these transformations do not close onto translations and gauge transformations unless the equations of motion are imposed ({\it i.e.}\ they close only on-shell).
 We can attempt to remedy this by introducing additional fields (the auxiliary component fields) and modifying the supersymmetry transformations in such a way that the algebra closes on all these fields off-shell.
-In this particular case, this off-shell problem is solved in a finite number of steps \cite{Zucker:1999ej}.
-But this is not so in general and fails even for this case when the theory is coupled to hypermultiplets.\footnote{See \cite{Siegel:1981dx} for the argument that generic hypermultiplets require an infinite number of auxiliary fields.}
+In this particular case, this off-shell problem is solved in a finite number of steps \cite{Breitenlohner:1978rq, Howe:1981ev}.\footnote{ The first off-shell construction of 5D supergravity was carried out by Zucker \cite{Zucker:1999ej, Zucker:1999fn}.
+Tensor calculus techniques for general 5D supergravity-matter actions were developed in \cite{Kugo:2000af, Fujita:2001kv, Bergshoeff:2002qk, Bergshoeff:2004kh}.
+The off-shell superspace appropriate for 5D was constructed in \cite{Kuzenko:2007cj, Kuzenko:2007hu}.
+A comprehensive discussion can be found in \cite{Butter:2014xxa}.} But this is not so in general and fails even for this case when the theory is coupled to hypermultiplets.\footnote{See \cite{Siegel:1981dx} for the argument that generic hypermultiplets require an infinite number of auxiliary fields.}